TeamPrius/architecture/README.md

 # architecture

 This repository contains a hybrid cloud environment we designed for the capstone project of the Fields/Cyber Connexion cybersecurity program.
-The design includes three environments:
+The design includes three environments each of which are contained in an AWS virtual private cloud:

 1. A production environment which contains a three-tier highly available application
 2. A non-production environment
 3. An on-premises environment

+The production environment and non-production environment can both communicate with the on premises environment via a transit gateway.
+However, there is no communication between the production and non-production environments.

 > [!NOTE]
 > In order to compile on our AWS lab environment we have split up the architecture into two parts.
 One contains the on premises and non-production environments.
 The other contains the on premises and production environments.